Edu4Chip/Subsystem_DTU/README.md

 Leros will be connected to the two PMOD IO pins, using a UART and blinking an LED.

+Besides Leros, we will also have a tiny FSM to blink (and beep) "Hello World" in Morse code.

 Note that this project includes Leros and a tiny FSM as submodules.
 Therefore, you need to update with:

 ```